Grace Perkins

-Grace Margaret Perkins (August 20, 1900 - December 16, 1955; sometimes credited as Dora Macy) was an American screenwriter, actress, and novelist active during the 1920s through the 1950s.
+Grace Margaret Perkins (August 20, 1900 – December 16, 1955), sometimes credited as Dora Macy, was an American screenwriter, actress, and novelist active during the 1920s through the 1950s.

 Early life

 Perkins's father was publisher James Lamont Perkins.
 She was the sister of musician Ray Perkins and actress Bobbie Perkins.
 Born in Boston, Perkins grew up in New York City and Westchester.
-She attended a Sacred Heart Catholic girl's school in Manhattan and, for one year, a boarding school.
+She attended a Sacred Heart Catholic girls' school in Manhattan and, for one year, a boarding school.
 Her studies at Columbia University's School of Journalism ended with her father's death during her sophomore year.

 Career

 After Perkins left Columbia, she studied stenography and worked with a magazine until Minnie Dupree encouraged her to try acting after they had worked together on entertainment for soldiers.
 Leaving the magazine, she went to Toronto, where she acted in a stock theater company, after which she performed in Rochester.
 Eventually, she left acting and became a newspaper reporter.
 Her first assignment, interviewing a woman whose husband had been murdered, turned her from covering hard news to writing book reviews and bedtime stories.
 Apart from that work for the newspaper, she wrote songs for children and serials and short stories for magazines.

 On Broadway, Perkins portrayed Rosalie in The Lullaby (1923) and Miss Larrier in Her Way Out (1924).